 New Parent Information

 Welcome to Stepping Stones Preschool!
 We all remember the first days of school and many of us remember being slightly confused about this or that detail of the school routine.
 We hope this resource helps you feel a little more oriented to your child's day at school!
-Also, don't forget to check out the other site resources including the Frequently Asked Questions for New Parents, the Calendar and the directories of Teachers.
+Also, don't forget to check out the other site resources including the Frequently Asked Questions for New Parents and the Calendar.

 Note, for the youngest group (Yellow Class), the schedule is modified slightly.
 This class eats their morning snack at 9:15am, leaves for the park around 9:45 AM, and has Circle Time and Project Time when they return from the park around 11 AM.